18 New Travel Trends For 2025

 In this type of travel, you’re not just looking at life through a bus window.
 You’re looking for once-in-a-lifetime experiences that you can only get through meaningful travel.

-Travel Trend #3: Coolcationing will remain hot.
+#3: Coolcationing will remain hot

 But the popularity of warmer destinations likely is also playing a role in this.
 Some people would rather travel to Australia in July than places like Florida.
 When Southern Hemisphere temperatures are cooler, crowds are often smaller, making the journey more enjoyable.

-Speaking of crowds, not surprisingly more people are looking at destinations that are off-the-beaten path.
+Speaking of crowds, not surprisingly more people want to travel to less-crowded, lesser-known destinations off-the-beaten path.
 Large cities like New York and London are not the best options for people who want to get away from the hustle and bustle of life.
 And authentic travel is easier in smaller communities.

 A Rustic Pathways student spends time with local children in La Fortuna, Costa Rica.